The dangers of identity theft

 Consumers can take steps to protect themselves.
 Unfortunately, much of the problem stems from businesses that ask for identifying information, such as on job applications and paperwork for doctor offices.
 As businesses gather and store all of this data on consumers, their failure to safeguard the financial and identifying details of consumers is essentially robbing Americans of their security.

 In these days of escalating data breaches, the argument for an off-the-grid, cash-only lifestyle sounds less paranoid and more sensible.
-But if hanging up the credit and debit cards for good isn't on your agenda, take care with the places that you do use your cards to avoid account takeovers.
+But if hanging up the credit and debit cards for good isn't on your agenda, take care with the places where you do use your cards to avoid account takeovers.

 Credit card fraud accounts for the highest number of FTC identity theft complaints, at 20 percent, says Schifferle.